Skip to main content

 goal="Complete tasks using the most appropriate model",

-instructions="Analyze task requirements and use the best model",
+instructions="Analyze task requirements and provide accurate results",

 )